 15 Tiny Details You Probably Missed About Prince William and Kate Middleton’s Wedding

-On revisiting the April 29, 2011 royal wedding of the Duke and Duchess of Cambridge, we discovered lots of things we’d missed the first time around.
+On revisiting the royal wedding of the Duke and Duchess of Cambridge on April 29, 2011, we discovered lots of things we'd missed the first time around.

 The groom was "shattered" (in a good way)

-If Prince William seemed a bit off his game as he embarked on an unannounced walkabout (the royal version of a meet-and-greet) outside Buckingham Palace the day of the wedding, it’s because he was utterly “shattered” (as the British call being completely exhausted) from lack of sleep.
-Due to his own nervousness, and the giddiness of the crowd outside London’s Clarence House (where he stayed the night before the wedding), William slept about a half an hour.
-Royal wedding aficionados won’t want to miss these 15 other facts you never knew about royal nuptials.
+If Prince William seemed a bit off his game as he embarked on an unannounced walkabout (the royal version of a meet-and-greet) outside Buckingham Palace the day of the wedding, it's because he was utterly "shattered" (as the British call being completely exhausted) from lack of sleep.
+Due to his own nervousness, and the giddiness of the crowd outside London's Clarence House (where he stayed the night before the wedding), William slept about a half an hour.
+Here are some fun facts you never knew about Prince William.

 The best man may have had a bit of a limp

-If it appeared William’s best man, his younger brother Prince Harry was walking with a bit of a limp, it’s because he was.
-At 3 a.m., just eight hours before the wedding ceremony began, Harry exited the nuptials-eve-festivities taking place at the Goring Hotel by jumping out of one of the hotel’s balconies.
+If it appeared that William's best man, his younger brother Prince Harry, was walking with a bit of a limp, it's because he was.
+At 3 a.m., just eight hours before the wedding ceremony began, Harry exited the nuptials-eve festivities taking place at the Goring Hotel by jumping out of one of the hotel's balconies.
 Reports say he landed badly on his ankle.
 Ouch.